kanehara/patdoc/README.md

 The routes can be found in `src/routes`

-### Medical record file uploads
+### Medical record files

-File uploads will be stored in `/tmp/patdoc/patient/:patientId/medicalRecord/:medicalRecordId`.
+File uploads will be stored on the local computer in `/tmp/patdoc/patient/:patientId/medicalRecord/:medicalRecordId`.
 Where `:patientId` is the patient's ID and `:medicalRecordId` is a UUID for the medical record file.
 Ideally, files would eventually be stored in a DB such as Mongo with GridFs.

+***NOTE: Links to files do not open due to a security block by browsers, they can be opened by copying link and manually opening in new page***

 ## Nice to Have's